-Literacy First AmeriCorps tutors deliver one-on-one daily tutoring sessions to struggling readers in kindergarten, 1st and 2nd grade.
+Literacy First AmeriCorps tutors deliver one-on-one daily tutoring sessions to readers in kindergarten, 1st and 2nd grade.
 Members serve on an elementary school campus in teams of 2 or more in a shared tutoring space.
-Each member supports a caseload of 9-11 students.
-Full Time Tutors serve 45 hours each week, but we do have service opportunities to serve 20 or 30 hours each week, ending their day at 1:30p.m.
+Each member supports a caseload of 8-10 students.
+The majority of our tutors serve 35 hours each week, but we do have service opportunities to serve 20 or 30 hours each week, ending their day at 1:30p.m.

 As a Literacy First Tutor, you'll arrive on your campus at 7:30 am to prepare for the day.
 You will pick up your first student from class around 8:00 am, and bring them back to your tutoring area to work with them one-on-one using a structured, intensive, research-based curriculum catered to each individual child.
 You'll work with half of your caseload in the morning, have lunch with your team, and work with the second half of your caseload in the afternoon.
-Members usually finish tutoring their final student around 2:30pm, and have the last hour of the day to plan and prep lessons, enter data, meet with their team or Supervisor, or head to their community partnership.
+You will end your day at 2:30pm.

 Tutors also attend a variety of literacy trainings and professional development activities, and service events in the community and on campus.
 Our supervisors are expert literacy coaches and provide ongoing support throughout the year.
 Language-specific support is also provided to our Bilingual Spanish Tutors if needed.

 Studies show that 75% of four and five year olds are already behind in literacy when they start school.
 If students are not reading well by third grade, they are four times more likely to never finish high school.
 Our goal is to close the achievement gap in Central Texas and give all students the same chance for success and a bright future ahead.

 Literacy First partners with school districts to ensure all children are reading at or above grade level by third grade.